claasd/caffoa.net/readme.md

   requestBodyType: # you can override the request body type for specific operations or methods
     type: JObject # the body type that JSON should be de-serialized to
     import: Newtonsoft.Json.Linq # optional import for the type
     filter: # filter for the operations/methods where this type should be used
+      all: true # optional, uses this type for all functions
-      operations: # a list on specific operations that should use this type
+      operations: # a optional list of specific operations that should use this type
         - user-patch
-      methods: # list of specific methods that should use this type.
+      methods: # a optional list of specific methods that should use this type.
 All operations that use this method will use the specified type
         - patch
+  durableClient: # inject "[DurableClient] IDurableOrchestrationClient durableClient" into functions
+    all: true # optional, uses this type for all functions
+  operations: # a optional list of specific operations that should get a durableClient
+    - long-running-function

 services:
   - apiPath: userservice.openapi.yml
     config: